C-RJohnston/fameorfade/README.md

-# fameorfade
+# Fame or Fade
-iGGi game jam 24
+game for iGGi game jam 24 theme
+> Out of sight, out of mind